-Despite continued improvement, the unemployment rate has yet to reach pre-recession levels.
+The official unemployment rate finally recovered to near pre-recession levels.
 Workers who had given up looking for work during the recession have lately been rejoining the labor force and finding jobs.
 Notably, the portion of workers that are underemployed (i.e., working part time jobs while wishing to work full-time) remains much higher than before the recession.

-Hours Worked to Make a Living AM
+Hours Worked to Make a Living $\Delta \Delta$

 The number of hours that a two-person household must work to meet the basic living expenses has recently declined.
-For workers in the bottom 40% of wage-earners, however, even two fulltime jobs are insufficient to meet the basic needs of the household.
+For workers whose wages are in the bottom 40% however, even two full-time jobs are insufficient to meet the basic needs of the household.